Achievable logoAchievable logo

 Feedback

-You’re given 30 minutes to write the essay.
-We’ll discuss more details on the content in the upcoming chapters, but first, it’s important to understand how this essay is graded.
+You’ll have 30 minutes to write the essay.
+We’ll cover what to write in upcoming chapters, but first you need to understand how this essay is graded.

-Generally, you’re graded along two categories: your essay writing skills, and your English writing skills.
-Here are the benchmarks by which you’re graded, in order of importance:
+In general, graders evaluate two broad areas: your essay-writing skills and your English language skills.
+Here are the benchmarks you’re graded on, in order of importance:

 Essay writing skills